 - Use the VCS Cluster Manager (the Java Console).
-You can use the Cluster Manager (Java Console) to edit a service group template for the Cluster Server Agent for DB2. - Use the Veritas InfoScale Operations Manager.
+You can use the Cluster Manager (Java Console) to edit a service group template for the Cluster Server Agent for DB2.
+See "Configuring the VCS Agent for DB2 from Cluster Manager (Java Console)" on page 39. - Use the Veritas InfoScale Operations Manager.
 Refer to the Veritas InfoScale Operations Manager documentation for details. - Use VCS commands.